Waterloo Region, South-Western Ontario, Canada

 Cambridge, have grown together and are now part of another tier of

-- Waterloo County is in the province of Ontario.
+- Waterloo Region is situated inside the province of Ontario.

 - Ontario is a province in Canada.